'I Could Not Allow That To Stand': Ocasio-Cortez Rebukes Republican For Vulgar Insult

 Ocasio-Cortez said Yoho's comments on Wednesday prompted her to address the controversy.
 She described his remarks as making "excuses for his behavior."

 "I could not allow my nieces, I could not allow the little girls that I go home to, I could not allow victims of verbal abuse, and worse, to see that.
-To see that excuse, and see our Congress accepted as legitimate and accepted as an apology and to accept silence as a form of acceptance.
+To see that excuse, and see our Congress accept it as legitimate and accept it as an apology and to accept silence as a form of acceptance.
 I could not allow that to stand," she said.

 She reprimanded Yoho for using his family members as a "shield" for his foul language.